 The Company monitors its cash resources.
 The Company believes that it does not have sufficient liquidity to meet its obligations, and management is considering the possibility of obtaining additional funds through the issuance of shares or debentures, or finding another financial partner (note 1).

-The tables below categorize the Company's financial liabilities (including interest) into relevant maturity groupings based on the remaining periods at the consolidated statement of financial position dates to the contractual maturity dates.
+The table below categorizes the Company's financial liabilities (including interest) into relevant maturity groupings based on the remaining periods as at the consolidated statement of financial position date to the contractual maturity dates.